-- decreasing the number and duration of drinking water advisories
+- reducing the number and duration of drinking water advisories

-Any First Nations band that operates a community drinking water system or wastewater system is automatically enrolled in this program.
-Any band can choose not to participate by informing their nearest Indigenous and Northern Affairs Canada regional office.
+Any First Nation that operates a community drinking water system or wastewater system is automatically enrolled in this program.
+Any First Nations community can choose not to participate by informing their nearest ISC regional office.

-There are no deadlines for this program, First Nations can access it at any time.
+There are no deadlines for this program, First Nations can join at any time.